-- payment is limited to the reimbursement level, benefit maximums and coverage duration specified below and/or in the Summary of Benefits; - prior approval of Blue Cross must be obtained before the Eligible Expense is incurred;

-- the charges must be usual, customary and reasonable, meaning that: - the amount charged is consistent with the amount typically charged by health practitioners for similar products or services in the geographical area in which the service or supply is being purchased; and - the frequency and quantity in which services or supplies are purchased by the Participant are, in the opinion of Blue Cross in consultation with its health care consultants, consistent with the frequency and quantity that would usually be prescribed or needed for the Participant's condition; - payment is limited in accordance with the Limitations and Exclusions provision of this benefit; - payment is limited to amounts that are in excess of coverage provided by any other plan; and - payment is subject to post-payment audit.
+- payment is limited to the reimbursement level, benefit maximums and coverage duration specified below and/or in the Summary of Benefits; - prior approval of Blue Cross must be obtained before the Eligible Expense is incurred; - the charges must be usual, customary and reasonable, meaning that: - the amount charged is consistent with the amount typically charged by health practitioners for similar products or services in the geographical area in which the service or supply is being purchased; and - the frequency and quantity in which services or supplies are purchased by the Participant are, in the opinion of Blue Cross in consultation with its health care consultants, consistent with the frequency and quantity that would usually be prescribed or needed for the Participant's condition; - payment is limited in accordance with the Exclusions and Limitations provision of this benefit; - payment of this benefit is limited to amounts that are in excess of coverage provided by any other plan.
+Where a court determines that the policy and any other plan(s) provide primary coverage, this benefit will be co-ordinated with the other plan, as specified under the Coverage Details section of this booklet; and - payment is subject to post-payment audit.